cloudcheflabs/chango-private-docs/docs/install/install-admin.md

 ### Attache Raw Disks to `Chango Component Nodes`

 As depicted in the above picture, several Raw Disks must be attached to `Chango Component Nodes`.
-But you don’t have to attache any disks to `Chango Admin Node`.
+But you don’t have to mount any disks to `Chango Admin Node`.

 > **_NOTE:_** Raw disks attached to `Chango Component Nodes` **MUST NOT** be mounted!
 > Chango will mount attached disks as logical volume by installing Chango Components later.